crustio/crust-wiki/docs/appsStorageIssue.md

 ---
 id: appsStorageIssue
-title: Apps Strorage Issue
+title: Apps Strorage Issues
-sidebar_label: Apps Strorage Issue
+sidebar_label: Apps Strorage Issues
 ---

 Here are a few possible reasons for the long "pending" of a storage order: